Recent human evolution: Skin color

 The light skin pigmentation characteristic of modern Europeans is estimated to have spread across Europe in a "selective sweep" during the Mesolithic (5,000 years ago).
 Signals for selection in favor of light skin among Europeans was one of the most pronounced, comparable to those for resistance to malaria or lactose tolerance.
+However, Dan Ju and Ian Mathieson caution in a study addressing 40,000 years of modern human history, "we can assess the extent to which they carried the same light pigmentation alleles that are present today," but explain that c.
+40,000 BP Early Upper Paleolithic hunter-gatherers "may have carried different alleles that we cannot now detect", and as a result "we cannot confidently make statements about the skin pigmentation of ancient populations."

 Eumelanin, which is responsible for pigmentation in human skin, protects against ultraviolet radiation while also limiting vitamin D synthesis.
 Variations in skin color, due to the levels of melanin, are caused by at least 25 different genes, and variations evolved independently of each other to meet different environmental needs.
 Over the millennia, human skin colors have evolved to be well-suited to their local environments.
 Having too much melanin can lead to vitamin D deficiency and bone deformities while having too little makes the person more vulnerable to skin cancer.
+Indeed, Europeans have evolved lighter skin in order to combat vitamin D deficiency in regions with low levels of sunlight.
+Today, they and their descendants in places with intense sunlight such as Australia are highly vulnerable to sunburn and skin cancer.
+On the other hand, Inuit have a diet rich in vitamin D and consequently have not needed lighter skin.